openmrs/openmrs-book-guide/Getting Started/installation-and-initial-setup.md

 Browse to the location of the **openmrs.war** package, and deploy it.

 The initial setup which follows may take some time.
-At the end of the process, the Web Application Manager will refresh, and/openmrsshould be displayed in the list of applications.
+At the end of the process, the Web Application Manager will refresh, and/openmrs should be displayed in the list of applications.
 Tomcat should also start the application \(Running = True\).

 Open the OpenMRS web application to complete the initial setup process.